 Windows Vista has caused a lot of problems for me.
 These problems have been exacerbated because I’m using the OS in Japanese.
 I bought a laptop in Japan in late 2006.
 There was a lot of hype about Vista at the time, especially from retailers.
 I was wary about using a new OS in a foreign language.

-The first problem that I suspected was would not be able to change the language interface.
-The retailer said it would be possible to change in the settings, but I realized afterward it’s only possible in the Ultimate version.
-This was of course not included with my laptop.
+The first problem was I couldn’t change the language interface.
+The retailer said it would be possible to change in the settings, but I realized afterward, it’s only possible in the Ultimate version.

-My main problem with the OS was not with the bugs or language problems though.
-The root of the problem was the lack of simplicity.
-Vista is so heavy and demanding of your system, regardless of what software you’re running.
+My main problem with the OS was not the bugs or language problems though.
+The OS was complicated and bloated.
+It was heavy and demanded so much of your system.

 Windows 7 claims to have solved all of these problems.
-I did my research and it seemed OK.
+I did a lot of research, and it seemed OK.
 I visited the Microsoft website in an attempt to download the W7 upgrade.
 It was another failure.
 It’s not possible to download the English version from Japan.
-I called the help line to ask for advice and I was suggested to either look for an English version in major Japanese retailers (which I couldn’t find) or purchase the more expensive Ultimate version in Japanese and change the language interface in the settings.
-No thank you.

 I now dual boot my laptop with Ubuntu 9.10, but keep Vista for iTunes and a few other apps.
 I’ve been using Ubuntu for a few weeks.
 It’s a lot better than Vista for me.
 Ubuntu 9.10 is light, simple, has a beautiful interface, and is fast.
 Whenever I boot using Vista, it’s such a pain to use.
 It lags and glitches.
 It’s much easier and stress-free just to use Ubuntu.